MissVeronica/um-admin-user-profile-update-email/README.md

 Enter the UM Profile Form IDs comma separated when emails should be sent in: UM Settings -> Email -> Profile is updated email -> Include these UM Profile Forms for sending emails, where you also can customize the email template.

-Version 2: Supports multiple Profile forms.
+Version 2: Supports multiple Profile forms with other fields than in the Registration form.

 ## Installation
 Install by adding the file source.php to your child-theme’s functions.php file